roman-kashitsyn/encoding-binary/README.rst

       }
     }

-* Using forward declaration for shorter compile time:
+* Using forward declaration to shorten compile times:

   .. code:: c++